 4. Be Prepared for The Unexpected

 There is always a place for unpredictability in the wild.
 You will not be able to follow a strict plan.
 I work intuitively and love the unexpected.
-It so happens that I go to a shoot with only thoughts and ideas, but something completely different strikes my eye, and I work in the opposite direction.
+It so happens that I go to a shoot with only thoughts and ideas, but something entirely different strikes my eye, and I work in the opposite direction.
 Always be open to surprises.

 5. Do Not Be Afraid of Difficulties